vivek-bombatkar/MyLearningNotes/Python/README.md

 	- If you change the extension to “zip”, you can look inside it and see that it has two folders: mymath and EGG-INFO.
 	- At this point, you should be able to point easy_install at your egg on your file system and have it install your package.

+#### pipenv run pip wheel requirements.txt --only-binary all
+- this will download all dependencies from requirements.txt file and create a single wheel file from it.

 ### b.
 Makefile